Drumsticks1/TS3-LogDataViewer/README.md

 You can either use the provided Webinterface (index.html) or implement the control section and the different tables into you existing website (see "Install Instructions").

 #### Control Section
-- Reload the Table via a button.
+- Rebuild the XML and reload the Table via a button.
 - Complete rebuild of the XML via a button (useful when changing log directories or after an failed database migration).
 - Timestamps of the XML creation (local time of the server and UTC).
-- Count of currently connected clients.
+- Count of the currently connected clients.
 - Scroll to the client table position of an ID.
 - Collapse all extended lists.
 - Switch between sorting by first or last Connections.